 By adhering to these detailed steps, you’ll ensure the successful preservation of your sunflowers.

-Wearing gloves, carefully remove each seed head and flower petals and wipe off any remaining silica gel.
+Wearing gloves, carefully remove each head of the sunflower and petals and wipe off any remaining gel.

-Spray the seed head, dry sunflowers, or flower petals with unscented hairspray to keep their vibrant colors.
+Spray the dried sunflower heads, sunflowers, or flower petals with unscented hairspray to keep their bright colors.

 Creative Uses for Dried Sunflowers: